tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 **Pro tip**: Since you're not designing your themes with plain PHP anymore but with Twig, the server needs to transform your `.twig` files into `.php` files.
 This phase is called compilation.
 It adds extra time to do that.
 Luckily there's a cache system that stores the compiled templates on your file system so Twig doesn't recompile your twig templates on each request that your server needs to process.

 By default, Timber does not activate that cache.

-Here's how to activate it safely you'll save up to 40% of generation time by doing so.
+Here's how to activate it safely you'll save up to 40% of generation time by doing so Inside your theme's `functions.php`

-{% include image.html width="688" url="/img/timber-cache.png" description="Difference of rendering time before/after enabling Twig cache system. <a href='https://blackfire.io/profiles/compare/5b79d23e-3bb8-4089-8e56-82aaae679b6b/graph'>More details on this Blackfire trace</a>." %}

-Inside your theme's `functions.php`

 ```php
 // Activate Twig caching.